orrcody/pseo_ai/README.md

 The recommended citation for this paper is:

 Orr, Cody, and Lee C. Tucker, and Lawrence Warren.
-(2026).
-"Graduating into Disruption: Labor Market Outcomes for AI-Exposed College Majors".
-CES Working Paper Series No. [TBD].
+(2026). _Graduating into Disruption: Labor Market Outcomes for AI-Exposed College Majors_.
+(CES Working Paper Series No. CES-26-56).
 U.S. Census Bureau.
+Center for Economic Studies. https://www.census.gov/library/working-papers/2026/adrm/CES-WP-26-56.html